CALL FOR FREE CONSULTATION

 A lot of people today love to throw around the word ‘narcissist,’ but do you really know what it means?
 If you do, then do you know the traits of a narcissist for which to watch?

-It's not simply a matter of people who talk a lot about themselves and their work.
 Untreated NPD (narcissistic personality disorder) can actually have a heavily negative impact on one’s personal relationships and others around them.

-Narcissistic Personality Disorder is a mental health condition that affects between 1% - 5% of people in the U.S.
+Narcissistic Personality Disorder is a mental health condition that affects between 1% - 5% of people in the U.S. People who have NPD are often described as having exaggerated feelings of self-importance.

-As previously mentioned, narcissists tend to have an inflated sense of self-importance.
 They consistently view themselves as extraordinary, even in the absence of achievements or abilities to support their beliefs.

 In conversation, they will exaggerate these accomplishments and expect to be recognized as superior.

-Narcissists have an insatiable hunger for admiration from anyone and everyone around them.
 They constantly seek validation and attention, even if it’s exhausting for those with whom they’re speaking.

 Imagine Amelia, a narcissist, talking with her boyfriend.
 She dominates their conversations, and whenever he shares an accomplishment from work, she questions it or even scoffs.